m-kupiec/compendium-react/README.md

 ##### Avoiding Objects/Functions as Dependencies

+"Avoid relying on objects and functions as dependencies.
+If you create objects and functions during rendering and then read them from an Effect, they will be different on every render.
+This will cause your Effect to re-synchronize every time." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))

 "In JavaScript, each newly created object and function is considered distinct from all the others.
 It doesn’t matter that the contents inside of them may be the same! . . .
 Object and function dependencies can make your Effect re-synchronize more often than you need.
 This is why, whenever possible, you should try to avoid objects and functions as your Effect’s dependencies.
 Instead, try moving them outside the component, inside the Effect, or extracting primitive values out of them. . . .
 Move static objects and functions outside your component . . .
 Move dynamic objects and functions inside your Effect . . .
 If your object depends on some reactive value that may change as a result of a re-render . . . you can’t pull it outside your component.
 You can, however, move its creation inside of your Effect’s code" ([React](https://react.dev/learn/removing-effect-dependencies))

 "Read primitive values from objects . . .
 Sometimes, you may receive an object from props . . .
 The risk here is that the parent component will create the object during rendering . . .
 This would cause your Effect to re-connect every time the parent component re-renders.
 To fix this, read information from the object _outside_ the Effect, and avoid having object and function dependencies" ([React](https://react.dev/learn/removing-effect-dependencies))